 - Lovers of architecture/engineering.

 If you are one of those four, you’ll probably enjoy it.
-And if you aren’t one of those, you might be better off looking elsewhere for fun.
-The good thing is that Shibuya Station is near, so moving to your next spot is easy.
+And if you aren’t, you might be better off looking elsewhere for fun.
+The good thing is that Shibuya Station is near.